 If you make that creamed corn we mentioned above, they’ll have two things they’ll eat without complaining.

 Admit it…your inner child wants super creamy macaroni and cheese too.

-Sabrina at Dinner Then Dessert shows you how to do it without a single processed ingredient and in only 30 minutes.
+This is one dish you can make without a single processed ingredient and in about 30 minutes.

 12. Macaroni Salad

 And let’s say that your just mac’ed out with mac n’ cheese, or you want something chilled that you can make ahead of your company arriving.

 In that case, we recommend macaroni salad.
 It’s easy, it’s crowd-pleasing and you can sneak in veggies.

 If you don’t want to spend tons of time in the kitchen prior to your party, you can make this the night before and get out there with your margarita.